Understanding Commercial Credit Scores & Reports

-- Experian has roots that reach back to 1826 London when shopkeepers began exchanging data on customers who failed to pay back their debt.
-Experian, as we know it today, was not formed until 1996 when the UK – Great Universal Stores (GUS) and the US – TRW merged.
+- Experian has roots to 1826 London when shopkeepers began exchanging data on customers who failed to pay back their debt.
+Experian, as we know it today, was not formed until 1996 when the UK – Great Universal Stores (GUS) and the US – TRW, merged.
 Today they have offices in Ireland, United Kingdom, and the United States with over 17,000 employees.

 What to Look for In a Business Credit Repair / Building Company?

 They’re called business credit “specialists” or “experts” for a reason and you should turn to them before trying to solve your credit issues solo.
 Many business owners only turn to business credit experts when they have become desperate for a solution; maybe they were denied a business loan, their revolving credit limit was decreased, they were denied a government bid, or are having trouble landing that appointment with a major account.
 Whatever it is, many companies seek out help after the damage is already done and they are now being faced with the repercussions.